by Laura Parker Roerden

-Giving Tuesday can be a day to make a donation to a cause you care about, or it can also be a launching point for a service learning project in your family or community.
+MLK Day of Service can be a launching point for a service learning project in your family or community.
 But ultimately, serving up hope with a side of passion can be a gift you give yourself and your family.

 Here are the components of a successful project:

 The Big 3: Successful Service Learning Components

 1. Explore root causes of the problem.

 Serving food to the needy in a soup kitchen might be a great experience for young people to feel a sense of self-efficacy, but to unleash the full potential of service it’s helpful to also explore root causes of poverty.
 From this line of inquiry you might also discover some projects you’d like to pursue together that address these root issues and unleash a deeper moral dynamic.